Need Last-Minute Holiday Fulfillment? Get Started Quickly With a 3PL

 Steve Staffan, founder and CEO of Brummell

-Ever since, he’s been using ShipBob’s services and technology to have a strong fulfillment partner during Q4 and throughout the entire year.
+Ever since, he’s been using ShipBob’s services and technology to have a strong retail fulfillment partner during Q4 and throughout the entire year.
 Brummell will triple their holiday shipments this year, while having ShipBob by their side.

 Steve presented a recent webinar on “How to Survive the Holiday Sales Chaos” where he explained in more detail how Brummell was able to ramp up with a fulfillment partner fast without any prior experience.